xishansnow/BayesianModelingandComputationInPython/markdown/chp_06.md

 ::: {admonition}  Implementation of state space model for efficient computation

-There is a harmony between mathematical formulation and computation implementation of a State Space model with API like `tf.while_loop` or `tf.scan`.
+There is a harmony between mathematical formulation and computation implementationof a State Space model with API like `tf.while_loop` or `tf.scan`.
 Unlike using a Python `for` loop or `while` loop, they require compiling the loop body into a function that takes the same structure of tensors as input and outputs.
 This functional style of implementation is useful